testingbot/moonraker/README.md

     searchResults.heading.getText().then (text) ->
       text.should.equal heading
 ```
-### Saucelabs / Browserstack integration
+### Saucelabs / Browserstack / TestingBot integration

-To run your tests on cloud service providers like [Saucelabs](https://saucelabs.com/) and [Browserstack](https://www.browserstack.com/automate) you just need to configure Moonraker with the correct `seleniumServer` address and browser capabilities that include your username/access key:
+To run your tests on cloud service providers like [Saucelabs](https://saucelabs.com/), [Browserstack](https://www.browserstack.com/automate) and [TestingBot](https://testingbot.com) you just need to configure Moonraker with the correct `seleniumServer` address and browser capabilities that include your username/access key:

 Saucelabs:
 ```json